 Looking to start your own business?
 Inspired by radically successful businesses and entrepreneurs but unsure where to start?
 Artiom Dashinsky's book is a must-read for anyone considering a new business venture.
 And it's particularly useful to those who are uncertain of how to generate profitable business ideas.

 Each section is structured around 17 techniques identified by the author to develop commercially relevant business ideas.

 The main principles outlined are that to find a successful niche, entrepreneurs should consider problems or gaps in the market.
 These problems can then be solved by a new digital or real-world product solution.

 The book even provides guidance to wannabe business owners who have amassed too many ideas and are looking for a tool to help prioritize which ventures are worth pursuing.
-Overall, it's one of the best business books for beginners looking to generate winning product ideas.Buy Generating Product Ideas Here
+Overall, it's one of the best business books for beginners looking to generate winning product ideas (be sure to also check out our business ideas for beginners guide).Buy Generating Product Ideas Here

 47 Profitable Small Business Ideas You Can Start With $1000 Or Less.
 The Ultimate Guide to Starting Your Own Business and Making Six-Figures by Jesse Anderson

 Jesse Anderson has written one of the most practical and down-to-earth business bibles of recent years.
 This book sets out to bust the myth that you can only start a successful business with significant financial investment.

 This book is mainly aimed at an American audience.
 However, many of the suggestions for becoming a successful freelance or business owner are applicable internationally.Buy 47 Profitable Business Ideas Here

 The 7 Habits of Highly Effective People by Stephen Covey